aeternity/aepp-sdk-docs/Sofia.md

 - `bsl` : Shift Left

 ### List

-Lists are:

-- homogeneous
-- immutable
-- fast at prepending items

-You'd use list for its resizability, its fast prepend (adding at the head), and its fast split, all of which are immutable yet efficient!
+A list is an ordered sequence of elements of the same type.
+Lists are fast at adding items (prepending), and splitting into two lists.
+They are not so fast at finding arbitrary items.

 **Syntax**
 ##### Building